Characterization of enchondromas of the hand in children

 Read more

-Purpose: This study aimed to improve how synpolydactyly (a condition where a child has extra fingers that are joined together) is categorized by using X-rays and photographs.
+Purpose: This study aimed to improve how synpolydactyly (a condition where there are extra fingers that are joined together) is categorized by using x-rays and photographs.
 A better classification system can help hand surgeons communicate more easily and understand the condition better, which can improve patient care.

 Findings: The updated classification system was able to categorize all 33 cases of synpolydactyly, while the original system could only categorize 25 out of 33 cases.
 This new system will help hand surgeons report cases more accurately and may improve how the condition is treated.